ticketmaster/react-native-ticketmaster-ignite/README.md

 ### Custom Modules

 You can configure up to 3 buttons as a custom module.
 Each button accepts a callback function.
-Currently a header view above the buttons is not available for configuration in this library.
+An optional `headerView` can be displayed above the buttons — either a solid color, a bundled image via `require()`, or a remote image via `{ uri: '...' }`.

 ```typescript
 <IgniteProvider